Health-care workers lining up for COVID-19 vaccine, but some warn of 'real troubles' with hesitancy | CBC News

 Combating hesitancy will inevitably be an ongoing part of vaccination campaigns, said Dr. Zain Chagla, an infectious diseases physician at St. Joseph's Healthcare in Hamilton.

-Thankfully, he added, that may wind up getting easier as the months pass and both health-care workers and the broader public see immunizations rolled out to more and more people — beyond the veil of clinical trials.
+That may wind up getting easier as the months pass and both health-care workers and the broader public see immunizations rolled out to more and more people beyond the veil of clinical trials, he said.

 So far, the "incredibly scrutinized" vaccine from Pfizer-BioNTech is causing some serious allergic reactions, he noted, but adverse reactions more broadly have been minimal.